• Skip to primary navigation

 This easy pan-fried deer heart recipe is quickly prepared in a large skillet.
 To begin, season the cut deer heart with salt and black pepper.
 Next, melt butter in the skillet set over medium-high heat.
 Add the chopped onions, fresh heart, thyme, and garlic cloves.

-Cook the heart for 2-4 minutes per side to give it a quick sear, or until it reaches your desired level of doneness then remove from the skillet and serve with sauteed onions.
+Cook the heart for 2-4 minutes per side to give it a quick sear, or until it reaches your desired doneness then remove from the skillet and serve with sauteed onions.

 Pan-fried deer heart recipe.